Header image

 Fe2O3(s) + 3CO(g)2Fe(l) + 3CO2(g)

 5. The iron ore (haematite) is mainly iron oxide but it contains a number of impurities; mainly acidic impurities like silicon dioxide (silica or sand).
-These impurities if not removed would quickly block up the furnace.
+These impurities if they were not removed would quickly block up the furnace.
 The limestone (calcium carbonate) which was one of the ingredients in the charge added to the top of the blast furnace takes care of these impurities.
 The calcium carbonate will decompose due to the heat in the furnace to form the basic substance calcium oxide:

 calcium carbonate(s) calcium oxide(s) + carbon dioxide(g)